naregkh/PhD-EnhancementStudy_EEG_Analysis/README.md

 # PhD Enhancement Study EEG Analysis

 Codes here were used for preprocessing and analysis of the EEG data collected during my last PhD project.
+The recognition task during which this data was collected is stored [here](https://github.com/naregkh/PhD-EnhancementStudy_ExperimentScript.git).

 ### Initialise.m
 Sets up the EEGlab and my own tools in the path and startes EEGlab.
 It also tells EEGlab to use double precision.